fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/native.rst

   Currently in Fitbenchmarking, problems with `parameter_ranges` can be handled by SciPy, Bumps, Minuit, DFO, Levmar and RALFit fitting software.

   Please note that for SASView problems, Bumps does not necessarily respect parameter bounds.
+Additionally, the following Mantid minimizers currently throw an exception when `parameter_ranges` are used: BFGS, Conjugate gradient (Fletcher-Reeves imp.), Conjugate gradient (Polak-Ribiere imp.) and SteepestDescent.